mvaario/Ant_Paradox/README.md

 ------------------------------

-Project intent to make to demonstrate ant on the rubber rope paradox
+Project intent to demonstrate ant on the rubber rope paradox

 ------------------------------